WELCOME TO SMOKEY VALLEY FARM

 Breeders of four Breeds of Rare, Miniature and Toy Sheep.

 Lots of pictures, Information and History on each.
-Sales and
+Sales and Service.

 SMOKEY VALLEY FARM